npcooley/SynExtend/README.md

 plot(predictions)
 ```

 Current algorithms used for prediction are Jaccard distance, Hamming distance, Mutual Information, Direct Coupling Analysis, Phylogenetic Gain/Loss events, Co-localization, MirrorTree, and ContextTree.
-See `?ProtWeaver` for more details.
+See `?EvoWeaver` for more details.

 ### Planned Updates